@web-ts-toolkit/express-json-router

 Hooks

-The package forwards the shared hooks from @web-ts-toolkit/express-response-handler through static properties on JsonRouter.
+The package forwards hook defaults from @web-ts-toolkit/express-response-handler through static properties on JsonRouter.

 JsonRouter.preJson = (value) => {